onflow/kitty-items/LOCAL_DEV.md

 Once finished run `npx lerna exec npm install` to install the project's dependencies.

 From the root of the project run `npm run start:dev` to start Kitty Items in local development mode!

+## Troubleshooting Local Dev

+If you're not able to run the app after following these instructions, or the app is failing to run after you come back to it, you can try the following troubleshooting steps.

+- Ensure Postgres is runnung on the correct port
+  - You may want to remove the block-cursor records from your db

+- Ensure the emulator is running.
+  - You may want to clear the emulator state by removing the `flowDb` directory, then stopping and re-starting the emulator.

 ---